 I was in touch with Apple Co-Founder Mr. Steve Wozniak electronically yesterday [see lengthy exchange in this public post's comments].
 And I was very disturbed to hear Mr. Wozniak telling me his view on Facebook “investment” had been distorted by Bloomberg.
 At the core, Mr. Wozniak told me that he made it clear to Bloomberg’s reporters that any purchase of Facebook shares would be just “ceremonial” (he gave the analogy, like “waiting in line for iPhones“).
 The following are Mr. Wozniak’s words.
 Emphasis are added by me to draw your attention.

-“if I bought Facebook shares (it wasn’t possible due to my schedule) it would not be as an investor but rather ceremonial, like waiting in line for iPhones.
+if I bought Facebook shares (it wasn’t possible due to my schedule) it would not be as an investor but rather ceremonial, like waiting in line for iPhones.
 But that got missed by a lot of people.
-I’m very sorry if they duped you.“
+I’m very sorry if they duped you.

 This is in direct contrary to the video excerpt Bloomberg decided to include.
 Here is a transcript of the broadcasted video exchange between Bloomberg reporter Ms. Tandon and Mr. Wozniak re investing in Facebook (~00:22 to 00:37)

-Reporter: “Would you invest in Facebook?”
-Answer: ”I would invest in Facebook.
+Answer: “I would invest in Facebook.
 I don’t care what the opening price is.
 I would, just for good reasons.
 Especially if was an investor looking to make money.”

 Mr. Wozniak also wrote the following.
 And again, I have added emphasis to draw your attention. [see excerpt from public post's comments]